 - The liver may be swollen and you may develop a swollen stomach due to fluid.

 - Murmurs and noises are due to blood passing through abnormal valves, or to abnormal movement of valves.
 There are typical murmurs and noises which occur with mitral stenosis.
-A scan of the heart, called a heart echo (an echocardiogram), can confirm the diagnosis.
+An ultrasound scan of the heart (an echocardiogram, or 'echo') can confirm the diagnosis.

-- Other heart tests, including CT scans and MRI scans can help to assess the severity of the condition.
+- Other heart tests, including computerised tomography (CT) scans and magnetic resonance imaging (MRI) scans can help to assess the severity of the condition.

 What are the treatments for mitral stenosis?